Ca. 1700 set of bone slides for the original screw-barrel microscope by James Wilson

 Dealer information

-Gilgamesh
+IL Gilgamesh

 Gilgamesh was the mythological hero of the cultures of ancient West Asia, who set out on a journey in which he sought youth and eternal life.

 Fleaglass Gilgamesh is located in Israel.
-As an archaeologist researching the material culture of the distant past and using the microscope as a major research tool, for more than two decades I have collected microscopes from the first 300 years of existence of this amazing tool and researched the cultural context of their use.
-Passion has become an obsession and I cultivate the full and almost unique West Asian collection of historical microscopes.
-Respectively, I put up for sale surplus or interesting items from the collection.
+As an archaeologist researching the material culture of the distant past and using the microscope as a powerful research tool, I have collected microscopes for over two decades from this fantastic tool's first 300 years of existence and researched the cultural context of their use.
+Passion has become an obsession, and I cultivate the complete and almost unique West Asian collection of historical microscopes.
+Respectively, I put up surplus or exciting items from the collection for sale.
 I would be happy to advise any interested collector free of charge.
-Needless to say, I would love to send photos, information and bibliographic references, and discuss the sale details of the items offered here for sale.
+I would love to send photos, information and bibliographic references and discuss the sale details of the items offered here for sale.